Sai-222777/FITNESS_APP/README.md

 -> Users will be able to share their workout statistics with other users in their 'friends list' through the app or via mail or any messaging platform

--> Users will soon be able to connect with their smart wearables from the app via bluetooth, from which data like heart rate, steps, etc could be aquired.
+-> Users will soon be able to connect with their smart wearables from the app via bluetooth, from which data like heart rate, steps, etc could be aquired